Enumerating Anchored Permutations with Bounded Gaps: Structure and enumeration for k=2 and k=3

-As in Theorem \ref{thm:2-bounded}, we define $R_n$ to be the number of $2$-bounded anchored permutations of $[n]$.
-To get a handle on these permutations, we first prove the following lemma.
+We now give a purely combinatorial proof of Theorem \ref{thm:2-bounded}.
+To get a handle on the $2$-bounded anchored permutations, we first prove the following lemma.
 It is worth noting that a weaker version of the lemma suffices to prove recursion (\ref{eqn:recursion2}), but the stronger statement explicitly describes the structure of a $2$-bounded permutation.

 \begin{lemma} Let $\pi$ be an anchored $2$-bounded permutation of $[n]$.
 Then there exists a subset $I\subseteq \{2,\ldots,n-2\}$ such that \begin{enumerate} \item Any pair of numbers in $I$ differ by at least three, and \item For all $i\in [n]$, \end{enumerate} \end{lemma}